justzen0/justzen0.github.io/_movies/catch-me-if-you-can.md

 ---
 layout: post
 title: "Catch Me If You Can"
-director: "A Director"
+director: "Steven Spielberg"
 year: 2002
-poster: "/assets/img/home.png"
+poster: "/assets/img/mp/catch-me-if-you-can.jpg"
 ---

 My review or thoughts on the film go here.